MohammadiSina/git-essentials/04_undoing.md

 ---

-### Restoring Changes in the Working Directory
+## Restoring Changes in the Working Directory

 Sometimes you only want to undo changes in your working directory without altering commit history.
+The modern `git restore` command is the recommended way to handle this.

-#### Using git restore
+### Using git restore

 **Command for unstaged changes:**
 ```bash